-

 $7,000

-The Intensive English Alumni Scholarship aims to assist deserving alumni passionate about advancing their careers and education in the entertainment media industry.
-Applicants must have completed a Full Sail Intensive English certificate program and be in good academic and financial standing.
-They must start a degree program within 60 days of completing the requirements of the Intensive English certificate program.
-Students must contact their admissions representative to apply for this scholarship.
+Full Sail University is dedicated to the encouragement and development of future generations of media professionals.
+In an effort to increase educational and professional opportunities for international students, Full Sail University introduces the Intensive English Alumni Scholarship Program.
+This program is designed to offer assistance to deserving alumni passionate about advancing their career and education in the entertainment media industry.
+In order to be eligible for consideration, applicants must have successfully completed a Full Sail Intensive English certificate program and be in good academic and financial standing; be a non-US citizen or nonpermanent resident as defined by Full Sail University; and start a degree program within 60 days of completing the requirements of the Intensive English certificate program.
+Applicants must complete and submit the application prior to starting a degree program.
 Please visit the scholarship's website for more information.

 The Matthew S. Therrien $1000 Memorial Award